Fagradalsfjall

 Hekla, a prominent feature in Iceland's volcanic landscape, is also the central volcano in a system sharing its name.
 With a history marked by frequent activity, Hekla last erupted in 2000 and has become known for its distinct style of eruptions.

 Typically, Hekla's eruptions have begun with what's called a Plinian eruption.
-This type of eruption is characterized by a powerful explosion that sends a column of ash and rock fragments, known as tephra, high into the sky.
+This type of eruption is characterised by powerful explosions that send a column of ash and rock fragments, known as tephra, high into the sky.
 However, these dramatic displays are typically short-lived, often lasting only a few hours.

 Following these initial explosive events, Hekla has commonly transitioned into a phase of lava flows.
 While less visually dramatic, these lava flows can persist for several weeks, reshaping the surrounding landscape.
 During its most recent eruption in 2000, most of the volcanic activity was concentrated in the first hour, and it occurred with very little warning.